shuishen112/Awesome-efficiency/README.md

 Sparsity is an important paradigm to reduce the parameters and accelerate the inference.
 To mitigate LLM inference costs, there are many approaches are proposed, including quantization, pruning, weight sparsification and recent popular mixture of experts.
 Most recently, researh work have observed that activations in the MLP blocks of LLMs are sparse, which means only a few columns or rows are required in the foward pass.

+## Activation Sparsity

+Recent work about the sparsity has framed the rows of weight matrices in MLP layers as experts.
 | **Paper Title** | **Year** | **Conference/Journal** | **Code** |
 | --------------- | :----: | :----: | :----: |
 | [Prompt-prompted Mixture of Experts for Efficient LLM Generation](https://arxiv.org/abs/2404.01365v1) | 2024 | Arxiv | no Run|